TickMogne/IBMiNagios/README.md

   - API access only with valid authorisation key
   - Read only
   - As SQL statement only SELECT is allowed
-- The Nagios check command is the script *ibminagios.sh*, this script calls the IBMi Web Service (IBMi program *ibminagios*) with authorisation key, command and command parameters.
+- The Nagios check command is the script *ibminagios.sh*, this script calls the IBMi Web Service (IBMi program *ibminagios*) with authorisation key, command and command parameters and processes the output of the API.

 ## Configuration

 - IBMi objects
   - /etc/ibminagios.conf
-    - rights:
+    - rights (only the user *QTMHHTP1* should able to read and write the file):
       ```
       -rw------- QTMHHTP1  0
       ```